sibevin/random_token/README.md

     RandomToken.gen(32, :seed => :n, :case => :u)
     # RandomToken::RandomTokenError: RandomToken::RandomTokenError

-With `:seed => :h`, the default case is changed to upper-case.
+With :hex seed, i.e, `:seed => :h`, the default case is changed to upper-case.
 You can override it by giving the `:case` option.

     RandomToken.gen(32, :seed => :h, :case => :d)
     # "d331ce7dae87f3bb3dcb3975be9c430d"